sannae/the-notebook/docs/langs/tsql.md

 # tsql

-The reference repository is [:github: sannae/tsql-queries](https://github.com/sannae/tsql-queries).
+The reference repository is [:material-github: sannae/tsql-queries](https://github.com/sannae/tsql-queries).

 ## About database administration

-* [:github:](https://github.com/sannae/tsql-queries/blob/master/TSQL/Get-Connections.sql) List all the processes with an open connection to the current instance:
+* [:material-github:](https://github.com/sannae/tsql-queries/blob/master/TSQL/Get-Connections.sql) List all the processes with an open connection to the current instance:

 ```sql
 SELECT hostname, COUNT(hostname) AS Processes